Florida’s Leading Network of 24/7/365 Care for Child and Young Adult Victims of Sex Trafficking

 Largest Employer of Survivor-Mentors in Florida

-Survivor-Mentors are key members of our care teams.
-Their lived experience helps us better understand and respond to each victim’s needs.
+Survivor-Mentors are key members of our Outreach Teams.
+Their lived experience helps us better understand and respond to each survivor’s needs.

 Danielle was being sold to men for sex by her own mother.
 After telling teachers what was happening, she was referred to Open Doors by DCF.